 Built in Seattle in 1939 in an industrial area south of Pioneer Square, the Westinghouse Warehouse at 1051 1st Avenue S provided ample space for its first tenant, the Westinghouse Electric Supply Company, to operate a distribution center for Westinghouse products.
-When financial turmoil in the 1970s forced Westinghouse to sell off its unprofitable home-appliance division, the warehouse was sold to Gerry Sportswear, a Colorado company that had helped outfit Jim Whittaker's team in 1963 for the first American ascent of Mount Everest.
-Gerry occupied the building until the mid-1990s, then sold it to outdoor-clothing manufacturer Bill Oseran of Seattle.
+When financial turmoil in the 1970s forced Westinghouse to sell its unprofitable home-appliance division, the warehouse was sold to Gerry Sportswear, a Colorado company that helped outfit Jim Whittaker's team in 1963 for the first American ascent of Mount Everest.
+Gerry occupied the building until the mid-1990s and then sold it to outdoor-clothing manufacturer Bill Oseran of Seattle.
 The property changed hands again in 2003, and in 2007 the Washington State Department of Transportation (WSDOT) acquired it to serve as a field office for the Alaskan Way Viaduct replacement program.
-WSDOT determined that the warehouse qualified for listing in the National Register of Historic Places, and in December 2022 the Washington State Department of Archaeology and Historic Preservation agreed.
-The building, in a dire state of disrepair, was razed in June 2023, some 84 years after it was built.
+WSDOT determined the warehouse qualified for listing in the National Register of Historic Places, and in December 2022 the Washington State Department of Archaeology and Historic Preservation agreed.
+The building, in a dire state of disrepair, was razed in June 2023, 84 years after it was built.

 Railroad Ties

 Less than four decades before the Westinghouse Warehouse building went up, the land on which it would stand was a watery maze of Puget Sound inlets and marshland, most of it submerged at high tide.
-Filling in these tidelands began in 1895 and accelerated in 1903 when the Great Northern Railway (GN) began digging a tunnel under Seattle and formalized plans for a majestic new passenger terminal near the tunnel's south portal at Washington Street.
+Filling in the tidelands began in 1895 and accelerated in 1903 when the Great Northern Railway (GN) began digging a tunnel under Seattle and formalized plans for a majestic new passenger terminal near the tunnel's south portal at Washington Street.
 Much of the fill was transported from the Dearborn and Jackson street regrades, and still more came from a failed effort to build a canal from Puget Sound to the south end of Lake Washington.
 According to Kurt E. Armbruster's Orphan Road, a comprehensive history of Seattle's railroads from 1853 to 1911:

 "South of King Street, the GN's half-mile by two-block-wide tideland parcel would soon be carpeted with a network of tracks, loading docks, and freight houses, 'giving the locality an appearance like that of Eastern railway centers.'
 Hard-working muckers and their clattering dredges were making fast work on the flats, and First Avenue South reached out well beyond the old King Street shoreline.
 On what had been only recently a waste of water and mud, a new commercial city was sprouting – large brick warehouses, factories, and new industries along the margins of the flats as far south as Georgetown" (Orphan Road, 224).